google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/httprequests-5.md

 Everything a web page needs to be a web page -- text, graphics, styles, scripts, everything -- must be downloaded from a server via an HTTP request.
-As much as 80% of a page's display time is spent downloading those components (source:
+It's no stretch to say that the vast majority of a page's total display time is spent in downloading its components, not in actually displaying them.
-[Yahoo!](https://developer.yahoo.com/performance/rules.html#num_http)).
 So far, we've talked about reducing the size of those downloads by compressing images, minifying CSS and JavaScript, zipping the files, and so on.
 But there's a more fundamental approach: in addition to just reducing download *size*, let's also consider reducing download *frequency*.

 Reducing the number of components that a page requires proportionally reduces the number of HTTP requests it has to make.
 This doesn't mean omitting content, it just means structuring